netbrain/zwift/docs/index.md

 In this case the username should still be saved in the config file and the password will be read upon startup from the keyring and passed as a secret into the container (where it is an environment variable).

+{: .warning }
-> :warning: **Do Not Quote the variables or add spaces**: The ID and Password are read as raw format so if you put `ZWIFT_PASSWORD="password"` it tries to use `"password"` and not just `password`, same for `''`.
+**Do Not Quote the variables or add spaces**: The ID and Password are read as raw format so if you put `ZWIFT_PASSWORD="password"` it tries to use `"password"` and not just `password`, same for `''`.
 In addition do not add a space to the end of the line it will be sent as part of the password or username.
 This applies to `ZWIFT_USERNAME` and `ZWIFT_PASSWORD`.

+{: .note }
-NOTE: You can also add other environment variable from the table to make starting easier:
+You can also add other environment variable from the table to make starting easier:

 ```text
 ZWIFT_USERNAME=username